-Recfishwest CEO Dr Andrew Rowland has welcomed today’s announcement by the Minister for Fisheries, Dave Kelly, to introduce measures to give the female blue swimmer crab breeding stock in Perth and the South West more protection.
+Recfishwest CEO Dr Andrew Rowland has welcomed today’s announcement by Fisheries Minister Dave Kelly to introduce measures to give the female blue swimmer crab breeding stock in Perth and the South West more protection.

 The Minister’s announcement came after Recfishwest negotiated with the Western Australian Fishing Industry Council (WAFIC) and the Southern Seafood Producers WA (SSPWA) to present a joint recommendation to the Minister and the Department of Primary Industries and Regional Development (DPIRD).